nv-morpheus/Morpheus/docs/source/developer_guide/guides/8_cpp_modules.md

 The following example will create a simple C++ module that passes through the input data without modification.
 This module will be written in C++ and would be compiled into the Morpheus core library.

-**Note**: One thing that is different with respect to c++ modules, is that they are assumed to be stateless by default, meaning that the module itself can be released after the initialize function as been called.
-If you need a module whose state is persisted across the lifetime of the pipeline, you will also need to inherit from the `PersistentModule`` class, which will cause the pipeline to hold a reference to the module until the pipeline is destroyed.
+**Note**: One thing that is different with respect to C++ modules, is that they are assumed to be stateless by default, meaning that the module itself can be released after the initialize function as been called.
+If you need a module whose state is persisted across the lifetime of the pipeline, you will also need to inherit from the `PersistentModule` class, which will cause the pipeline to hold a reference to the module until the pipeline is destroyed.

 `my_test_module.hpp`